 For easier access by vehicle, consider these alternative storm-watching locations:

-If hiking to Shore Acres State Park and/or Cape Arago State Park from Sunset Bay State Park isn’t an option for you, there are plenty of other destinations along the Charleston to Bandon Tour Route that offer beautiful vistas and unique experiences.
+There are plenty of other destinations along the Charleston to Bandon Tour Route that offer beautiful vistas and unique experiences.
 Bring your camera and take lots of photos!

 South Slough National Estuarine Research Reserve (SSNERR)-This south coast gem is home to diverse marine life, including shellfish, salmon, and seabirds.
 The South Slough National Estuarine Research Reserve features a variety of hiking and paddling trails that wind through estuarine habitats, as well as an informative interpretive center.

-Seven Devils State Recreation Site **,-**Located just 26 minutes (20.1 miles) south of Coos Bay via US-101 S and W Beaver Hill Road, Seven Devils State Recreation Site is a hidden gem in Coos County offering panoramic views and a vast, uncrowded beach where you can often feel at one with nature.
+Seven Devils State Recreation Site - Located just 26 minutes (20.1 miles) south of Coos Bay via US-101 S and W Beaver Hill Road, Seven Devils State Recreation Site is a hidden gem in Coos County offering panoramic views and a vast, uncrowded beach where you can often feel at one with nature.
 Beachcombers will delight in finding driftwood, agates, rocks, and small shells scattered along the shoreline.

 Whiskey Run Beach -Just five minutes from Seven Devils State Recreation Site, Whiskey Run Beach offers a wide, sandy shoreline and a peaceful escape from crowds.
 Fun fact: the beach was a smuggling route during Prohibition, giving it its unique name.
 Perfect for a leisurely stroll, rockhounding, or enjoying the natural beauty, Whiskey Run Beach delivers a classic Oregon Coast experience.